TC2013/edison_wifi/README.md

  cd edison_wifi

- o chmod 0755 /home/edison/src/edison_wifi/wifi.sh
+ chmod 0755 /home/edison/src/edison_wifi/wifi.sh

- o Add to crontab using crontab -e
+ Add to crontab using crontab -e

  Run Every 5 mins - Seems like ever min is over kill unless this is a very common problem.
 If once a min change */5 to *